imbs-hl/fuseMLR/README.md

 tl_meta <- TrainMetaLayer$new(id = "meta_layer", train_study = train_study)
 ```

-- Add training data (entities) to layers, excluded the meta layer.
-The
+- Add training data (entities) to layers: Exclude the meta layer, as it
-  meta layer is modifiable internally after the training phase.
+  is modifiable internally after the training phase.

 ``` r
 train_data_ge <- TrainData$new(id = "geneexpr",